How to import CSV files in Nuxt.js with UseCSV

 There are a few things to note about the above code:

-param is a JSON object that is passed as an additional data point that is included in the import.
+• The user param is a JSON object that is passed as an additional data point that is included in the import.
 This is useful for identifying the data source such as which user it came from.
-You may use any key-pair values here. - By default UseCSV renders the Import Data button for you, but you can also render a custom button.
-Learn more in the docs here.
+You may use any key-pair values here.

-and you will see the Import Data
+Load up http://localhost:3000 and you will see the Import Data button.

 Receive data from imports